usesorane/laravel-cloudflare/README.md

 To avoid network calls during request handling and still remain resilient if Cloudflare is temporarily unreachable, the package maintains two cache layers:

 * current – the actively refreshed list with a configurable TTL (default 7 days).
-* last_good – a permanent (forever) copy updated only after a fully successful refresh (both IPv4 and IPv6 lists fetched).
-It is never cleared on a failed refresh.
+* last_good – a permanent copy updated only after a successful refresh.
+It is not cleared on a failed refresh.

 Lookup order for `ipv4()`, `ipv6()`, and `all()`:
 1. current list
-2. last_good list (when `allow_stale` is true)
+2. last_good list
 3. (logs a warning and returns an empty array only if neither exists – typically only before the very first refresh)

-Advantages:
-* No request latency spikes from on-demand fetching.
-* Transient network failures do not drop trusted proxy IPs – the last_good list continues to be served.
-* Safe refresh semantics: last_good updates only after a fully successful fetch of both families.

 Relevant config options (`config/laravel-cloudflare.php`):
 * `cache.ttl` – lifetime for current list (seconds, null = forever).